General Theological Seminary: 2020s

-During the COVID-19 pandemic, like most other institutions of higher learning, the Seminary quickly pivoted to a hybrid learning model which - for the first time in the Seminary's history - enabled seminary faculty and students to engage in a structure program and education, formation, and training in their home contexts.
-The program, initially begun in response to the pandemic, helped the Seminary to identify a need within the Church for a high-quality, low-residency, accredited MDiv program.
-In 2021, the Board of Trustees authorized the Seminary to launch a fully hybrid MDiv program, which welcomed its first cohort of students in 2022.
+During the COVID-19 pandemic, like most other institutions of higher learning, GTS pivoted to virtual learning for the first time in its history.
+In 2021, the Board of Trustees authorized the seminary to launch a fully hybrid MDiv program, which welcomed its first cohort of students in 2022, and in 2023 replaced the residential program entirely.

 At the same time, under the leadership of Acting Dean and President Michael W. DeLashmutt, the Seminary Board entered into a formal process, aimed at assessing the Seminary's long-term financial and operational model.
-Through the "Strategic and Faithful Partnerships" the Trustees of General Seminary the need for the Seminary to engage in a substantial partnership with another institution, in order to secure the mission and legacy of the School.
-In 2022 this led to the establishment of a formal Affiliation Agreement between General Seminary and Virginia Theological Seminary.
-While remaining separate institutions, the two Seminaries now share a common leadership structure and support services.
+In 2022, a formal affiliation agreement was made between General Theological Seminary and Virginia Theological Seminary.
+While remaining separate institutions, the two seminaries now share a common leadership structure and support services.
+Although the affiliation was not characterized as a merger, 32 out of 40 members of the joint GTS/VTS board were from VTS, and the VTS president became the GTS president.

+On September 6, 2024, Vanderbilt University entered into a lease agreement to occupy the seminary campus pending approval from the government authorities.
+Vanderbilt made it clear that General Theological Seminary would continue to occupy some space on the Chelsea campus, but would remain a separate entity.
+GTS had previously sought to lease the campus to a Catholic-affiliated music school, but dropped the plan following opposition from local bishops, who expressed concern about "the lack of full acceptance of the LGBTQ stance of [the school's] founders."
+The lease was finalized in 2025.

 Academics

-The mission of the General Theological Seminary is to "educate and form leaders for the church in a changing world."
-GTS does this chiefly through its Master of Divinity program, which prepares persons for ordination, primarily in the Episcopal Church.
-The M.Div. requires a foundation curriculum in Old Testament, New Testament, church history, systematic theology, ethics, ascetical theology, liturgics, homiletics, and pastoral theology.
-Elective courses allow students to more deeply explore areas of particular interest and, if studying full-time, the Master of Divinity is generally completed in three years.

-Since 1880 the General Theological Seminary has annually hosted the Paddock Lectures, which were founded by benefactor George A. Jarvis and named in honor of Benjamin Henry Paddock (Class of 1852 and Bishop of Massachusetts).
-The lectures have featured many of the world's leading theologians including Francis Joseph Hall, Diogenes Allen, William Temple, and Rowan Williams.

 The seminary has been accredited by the Association of Theological Schools in the United States and Canada since 1938.
+As of 2024, GTS offered a hybrid Master of Divinity program, which prepares persons for ordination, primarily in the Episcopal Church.

+Since 1880, the General Theological Seminary has hosted the annual Paddock Lectures which were founded by benefactor George A. Jarvis and named in honor of Benjamin Henry Paddock who was a member of the Class of 1852 and later Bishop of Massachusetts.
+The lectures have featured leading theologians including Francis Joseph Hall, Diogenes Allen, William Temple, and Rowan Williams.